Ghislaine Maxwell convicted in Epstein sex abuse case

 But the core of the prosecution was the testimony of four women who said they were victimized by Maxwell and Epstein at tender ages.

 Three testified using first names or pseudonyms to protect their privacy: Jane, a television actress; Kate, a former model from Great Britain; and Carolyn, now a mom recovering from drug addiction.
-The fourth was Annie Farmer, a psychologist who chose to use her real name after being vocal about her allegations in recent years.
+The fourth, psychologist Annie Farmer, chose to use her real name after being vocal about her allegations in recent years.

 They echoed one another in their descriptions of Maxwell’s behavior: She used charm and gifts to gain their trust, taking an interest in their adolescent challenges and giving them assurances that Epstein could use his wealth and connections to fulfill their dreams.